Read all about my journey from wrong to right diagnosis on my blog

 Living Energizer Bunnies

 The mitochondria of the cells create the energy the different parts of the body need to function.
-That’s why the most obvious symptoms I have are caused by poor energy production.
+So my poor energy production caused most of my obvious symptoms.
 My symptoms show up as digestive problems, trouble staying warm, fatigue, and muscle problems.

 In my Day by Day with a Movement Disorder blog I journal about the emotional and physical issues I’ve dealt with over the years.
 I originally started this blog because I so desperately needed to hear from other people dealing with similar problems.
 But I found very few people writing about anything similar to my problems way back then.
 So, I wrote not only for myself, but for others who might benefit from reading about my journey.